Rogue Regional Medical Center: History

-Registered nurse's fentanyl diversion
+Fentanyl diversion and hospital response

-It was first reported in 2023 that a nurse,Dani Marie Schofield swapped multiple patients' fentanyl with tap water for the purpose of diverting fentanyl to herself who is facing 44 counts of assault charges.
-The incident is believed to be tied to a handful of deaths and attorneys representing both living and deceased patients of have filed a $303 million lawsuit against the facility.
+It was first reported in 2023 that a nurse, Dani Marie Schofield, swapped multiple patients' fentanyl IVs with tap water for the purpose of diverting fentanyl to herself.
+She is facing 44 counts of assault charges.
+The incident is believed to be tied to a handful of deaths and attorneys representing both living and deceased patients have filed a $303 million lawsuit against the facility.
+Subsequent reporting on a federal investigation found that hospital staff had raised concerns about possible drug diversion for more than a year before management action was taken, and described wider failures in the hospital's response to both the suspected diversion and an associated outbreak of bloodstream infections.
+Investigators also found that the hospital had identified an unusual infection cluster months before notifying public health authorities.